 7210Auto Skill Tech 1 (NATEF)Two HoursGrades: 10-122.0 CreditsThis course is designed to acquaint the student with the basic skills and technology of an automobile.
 This course is divided into the following subject areas: Hand tools and safety, engine theory and rebuild, Cooling systems, Lubrication systems, Brakes, Steering systems, Suspension systems and Alignment.
 Approximately 60% of the course work will be involved with classroom activities using school owned automotive components.
 The remainder will be using school owned as well as student owned vehicles.
 Access to a vehicle is not necessary but encouraged.
 The cost of student projects will be covered by the student.
 With the major advances in Automotive Technology students will need a working knowledge of the vehicle and vehicle systems to make necessary repairs.
-A student failing the 1st semester will not continue to the 2nd semester.Materials Required: Safety glasses.
-Fees: \$80.
+Note: A student who fails 1st Semester will have a conference with an administrator, the teacher, and a parent to discuss continued enrollment 2nd Semester.
+Materials Required: Safety glasses.Fees: \$80.